Cookies on this website

 Supervisors will be required to clearly state the benefits for the awardee, and how they will support the awardee during the project.
 In addition to the supervisor, awardees should identify a ‘project mentor’ who is not the awardee’s line manager or supervisor or PI and is, ideally, external to the University.
 The role of the mentor is to help extend awardees into areas that are less familiar to them, thus applications should detail what added value the mentor will bring to the awardee.
 Any potential conflicts of interest (for the supervisor, the project mentor and for the DPhil student) must be declared and a satisfactory management plan detailed in the application.

-Awards can comprise up to 12 months’ salary (at the first point on the University salary scale 07S, including pension and NI contributions) and direct project support costs.
+Awards can comprise up to 12 months’ salary (on the University salary scale 07S, including pension and NI contributions) and direct project support costs.
 Travel or accommodation costs may also be requested, depending on the location of the non-academic partner.
 Applications for awards of greater value are permitted, but must include an exceptionally strong and specific justification as to why the project could not be completed within the expected limit.

 It is expected that the majority of the project will be spent at the external partner, but that a proportion of the project (e.g. the final 20%) will be spent at the University, writing up a project report and delivering a short webinar or similar, which may be used as exemplar case study material.
 However, projects that do not fit this schedule will be considered for funding, if such an arrangement can be justified in the application.